 Just recently I spent a few days at WDW and was lucky enough to catch the Retreat twice.
 I took some new pictures on the first day and did a video on the second.
-You can see the pictures here and the video is on this page, it’s the top video the other is a Disney promo.
+You can watch a video on this page, it’s the top video the other is a Disney promo.

 Disney Security members, Main Street Operations personnel, and the Dapper Dans Barber Shop Quartette conduct the ceremony along with a daily special guest.
 This special guest is a veteran who happens to be touring the Magic Kingdom that day.